BOARD CERTIFIED CRIMINAL LAWYER BY THE TEXAS BOARD OF LEGAL SPECIALIZATION| CRIMINAL DEFENSE ATTORNEY COLIN MCLAUGHLIN

 HOW MANY ATTORNEYS ARE BOARD CERTIFIED IN CRIMINAL LAW?

 According to the latest State Bar information, there were over 100,000 attorneys licensed to practice law by the State Bar of Texas.
 Statewide, there are only 7350 lawyers who have achieved certification in one area of specialty and only 834 of those attorneys have become Board Certified in Criminal Law.

 This means that less than one percent (1.0%) of all Texas lawyers statewide is Board Certified in Criminal Law.

 In other words, 99% of the Attorneys in Texas cannot claim to be Board Certified in Criminal Law or claim to be a Criminal Law Specialist.

 CONTACT A BOARD CERTIFIED CRIMINAL LAWYER

-Contact Hoeller McLaughlin PLLC today to learn how Partner Colin McLaughlin, a Board Certified Criminal Lawyer, can help you.
+Contact Hoeller McLaughlin PLLC today to learn how Colin McLaughlin, a Board Certified Criminal Lawyer, can help you.
 Our office number is 817-334-7900.